-We will initially issue New Bonds in an aggregate principal amount sufficient to satisfy our obligations under the Exchange Offer.
 The Issuer may, without your consent, incur additional Indebtedness.
-At the Issuer's option, this additional Indebtedness may consist of additional New Bonds ("Additional New Bonds") issued in one or more transactions, which have substantially identical terms (other than issue price, issue date and date from which the interest will accrue) as New Bonds issued on the Issue Date.
-Any Additional New Bonds will be consolidated and form a single class with the New Bonds issued on the Issue Date, so that, among other things, Holders of any Additional New Bonds will have the right to vote together with Holders of New Bonds issued on the Issue Date as one class.
-Any of these Additional New Bonds may be issued by us for less than the consideration we will receive in the Exchange Offer.
+At the Issuer's option, this additional Indebtedness may consist of additional Notes ("Additional Notes") issued in one or more transactions, which have substantially identical terms (other than issue price, issue date and date from which the interest will accrue) as Notes issued on the Issue Date.
+Any Additional Notes will be consolidated and form a single class with the Notes issued on the Issue Date, so that, among other things, Holders of any Additional Notes will have the right to vote together with Holders of Notes issued on the Issue Date as one class.